 Andrew Huberman's Formative Years: When Knowledge Became Survival

 Andrew Huberman was born in 1975 at Stanford Hospital in Palo Alto, California.
-His father, Bernardo Huberman, was an Argentine physicist and Stanford professor.
+His father, Bernardo Huberman, was an Argentine physicist who worked at Xerox PARC and later became a consulting professor at Stanford.
 His mother was a children's book author.

 The Divorce That Changed Everything

 When Huberman was 12, his parents divorced.
-This is precisely the kind of emotional overwhelm that pushes Type 5 children deeper into withdrawal and self-reliance.
+His father moved to Denmark.
+This is precisely the kind of emotional overwhelm that pushes certain children deeper into withdrawal and self-reliance.

 He disengaged from traditional academics and found a new world: skateboarding.
 Unlike soccer or other organized sports, "parents weren't involved," he says.
 "You didn't need a mom or a dad to go to the game."

-He latched onto the EMB crowd (the legendary Embarcadero skaters of San Francisco).
+He latched onto the EMB crowd—the legendary Embarcadero skaters of San Francisco.
 "We were all pretty feral teenagers," he recalls.
-This wasn't just rebellion—it was a Type 5 finding a tribe that valued independence and self-reliance.
+This wasn't just rebellion—it was finding a tribe that valued independence.

 The Detention Center Turning Point